caroso1222/carlos-roso-gatsby/content/blog/the-fast-and-easy-way-to-create-a-typescript-library/index.md

 $ npx typescript-starter
 ```

 It'll make you run through a series of questions.
+Write the name of your library and choose whether you want this to be a browser or Node library.
+We'll choose "Node.js application" for our example.
+Also, I normally prefer TravisCI over CircleCI.

 ![starter](starter.gif)